 Search intent or keyword intent is what searchers really want.
 Are they looking for information about a product?
 Do they want to visit a website?
 Or do they want to buy the product?

 Getting the search intent of your content right is essential if you want to rank high on Google.
 And you can start to get the intent right with your titles.

 To understand what the keyword intent is for your focus keyword, enter the term on Google and look at the results on the first page.
-You’ll see a pattern on how the titles are written and then you can write your SEO title tags the same way.
+You’ll see a pattern on how the titles are written and what they’re about, and then you can write your SEO title tags the same way.

 For instance, if you search for the best laptops for students on Google, the top results will have a buying intent.
-The titles for each result also match that intent and helps users in making an informed choice.
+The titles for each result match that intent.

 Another way of looking at the intent is through SEO plugins and tools.
 These tools will show you the top SERPs for any keyword.
 You can then use them to craft your own title tags with the same intent.

 3. Use Power Words to Add Emotions